Ted Clack: Birth

 Charles Edward Clack was born on 4 June 1896 in Highworth, Wiltshire.
-He was the son of Charles John Clack, a local labourer and Maggie Butler, the eldest son of two, his parents died when he was fourteen, and he lived with his grandparents whilst working as a mat weaver.
-He began his football career at Highworth Town Football club, and was part of the team which won the Swindon and District Junior Cup of 1912–1913.
+He was the son of Charles John Clack, a local labourer, and Maggie Butler.
+The eldest son of two, his parents died when he was fourteen, and he lived with his grandparents whilst working as a mat weaver.
+He began his football career at Highworth Town Football Club, and was part of the team which won the Swindon and District Junior Cup of 1912–1913.

 First World War

 Ted joined up with the 5th Battalion Wiltshire Regiment in 1914, being deployed to Gallipoli in July 1915.
-On 10 August 1915, during the Ottoman assault on Chunuk Bair he and the rest of the 5th Battalion were driven off the hill, he and four other soldiers took refuge in a gully at Salzli Beit where they hid for sixteen days until Lance Corporal Scott and Private Humphries were able to make their way back to friendly lines and along with Captain Greany organize a search party to bring the wounded back.
-Ted convalesced back in England at Alder Hay hospital having suffered wounds to his left leg.
+On 10 August 1915, during the Ottoman assault on Chunuk Bair he and the rest of the 5th Battalion were driven off the hill.
+With four other soldiers he took refuge in a gully at Salzli Beit, where they hid for sixteen days until Lance Corporal Scott and Private Humphries were able to make their way back to friendly lines, and along with Captain Greany organize a search party to bring the wounded back.
+Ted convalesced back in England at Alder Hey hospital having suffered wounds to his left leg.

 He soon returned to the front, this time with the 6th Battalion Wiltshire Regiment, posted to France.
-During the Battle of La Boiselle as a part of the Somme campaign he was wounded in the right thigh and returned to England for convalescence.
+During the Battle of La Boiselle, part of the Somme campaign, he was wounded in the right thigh and returned to England for convalescence.
 By March the next year he was back in France, this time with the 1st Wiltshire Regiment.
 He took part in the Battle of Messines Ridge, and was awarded the Military Medal for his role as orderly, carrying messages backwards and forwards from an advanced position between 7 and 10 June, despite being half buried at one point by an exploding shell.
-He was also promoted to Corporal during August 1917, but was once again wounded, this time in the right arm, later that same month.
-At this point he was transferred back to England, where he took the opportunity to marry his sweetheart Martha Hayes in December that year.
+He was promoted to Corporal during August 1917, but was once again wounded, this time in the right arm, later that same month.
+At this point he was transferred back to England, where he married his sweetheart Martha Hayes in December of that year.

 He spent the rest of the war in England with the 3rd Wiltshire Regiment, taking the opportunity to reignite his love of football, playing in, and winning, the 1st Division Sittingbourne Section League in 1917, 1918 and 1919.
 Eventually promoted to Lance Sergeant, he was transferred to Z reserves and demobilized in March 1919.

-Between the Wars
+Between the wars

 Post war, Ted continued his passion for football, playing for Pontypridd between 1920 and 1921, helping them to win a Welsh Cup medal, and then playing alongside Charles Buchan at Sunderland between 1921 and 1923, winning two Durham Cup medals and a Shipowners club medal, before moving to Bristol City for a season.
 He became a father twice, first to William Edward Clack in 1919 and then Norman Charles Clack in 1928.